Battle of Ulundi: Aftermath

-After half an hour of concentrated fire from the artillery, the Gatling guns and thousands of British riflemen, the Zulu military power was broken.
+After half an hour of concentrated fire from the British artillery, Gatling guns and thousands of infantry, Zulu military power was broken.
 British casualties were 13 killed; the Zulus suffered approximately 1,500 casualties.
-Chelmsford ordered the Royal Kraal of Ulundi to be burnt – the capital of Zululand burned for days.
-Chelmsford turned over command to Wolseley on 15 July at the fort at St. Paul's, leaving for home on the 17th.
-Chelmsford had partially salvaged his reputation and received a Knight Grand Cross of Bath, largely because of Ulundi; however, he was severely criticized by the Horse Guards investigation and he would never serve in the field again.
+On Chelmsford's orders, the Royal Kraal of Ulundi was put to the torch and burned for days.
+Chelmsford turned over command to Wolseley on 15 July at the fort at St Paul's, leaving for home on 17 July.
+Chelmsford had partially salvaged his reputation and received a Knight Grand Cross of Bath, largely because of Ulundi.
+He was severely criticised by the Horse Guards investigation and never served in the field again.

 Cetshwayo had been sheltered in a village since 3 July and fled upon hearing news of the defeat at Ulundi.
-The British forces were dispersed around Zululand in the hunt for Cetshwayo, burning numerous kraals in a vain attempt to get his Zulu subjects to surrender him over along with fighting the final small battle to defeat the remaining hostile Zulu battalions.
-Cetshwayo was finally captured on 28 August by soldiers under Wolseley's command at a kraal in the middle of the Ngome forest.
+The British forces were dispersed around Zululand in the hunt for Cetshwayo, burning kraals to get his Zulu subjects to surrender him, along with fighting the final small battle to defeat the remaining hostile Zulu battalions.
+Cetshwayo was captured on 28 August by soldiers under Wolseley's command at a kraal in the middle of the Ngome forest.
 He was exiled to Cape Town, where he would remain for three years.
-Wolseley, having replaced both Chelmsford and Bartle Frere, swiftly divided up Zululand into thirteen districts, the First Partition of Zululand, installing pro-British chiefs in each district.
+Wolseley, having replaced Chelmsford and Bartle Frere, swiftly divided Zululand into thirteen districts, the First Partition of Zululand, installing pro-British chiefs in each district.
 In January 1883, shortly before his death in 1884, Cetshwayo was restored to the throne of a reduced central Zululand in the Second Partition of Zululand.
-Cetshwayo was the last king of the Zulus to be officially recognized as such by the British.
-He was succeeded by his son Dinuzulu kaCetshwayo, who ruled until his surrender to the British in 1888 and exile to the island of Saint Helena, although he was still recognized by the Zulus as king until his death in 1913.
+Cetshwayo was the last king of the Zulus to be officially recognised as such by the British.
+He was succeeded by his son Dinuzulu kaCetshwayo, who ruled until his surrender to the British in 1888 and exile to the island of Saint Helena, although he was still recognised by the Zulus as king until his death in 1913.